Missouri History Book Award

 The Missouri History Book Award is given annually to the author of the best book published on the history of Missouri and its people.

 The honor includes a $1,500 prize and a certificate for the author(s).
-The 2017 award will be presented at SHSMO's annual meeting on October 7, 2017.
+The 2019 award will be presented at SHSMO's annual meeting in fall 2019.

 The subject matter of books nominated for the award should pertain to Missouri-related people, places, institutions, and/or events that have statewide or national significance.